 Stormwater, Sewer and Septic Basics

 A watershed is all the land area that drains into a stream, river, lake or other body of water.
-Stormwater runoff – rainfall that does not soak into the ground, but instead flows over the land into these surface waters – is important to replenish our water supply, but can also harm our watersheds if pollutants are collected along the way.
+Stormwater runoff – rainfall that does not soak into the ground, but instead flows over the land or through storm sewer pipes into these surface waters – is important to replenish our water supply and contributes to maintaining groundwater and surface water flows that support aquatic life and habitat.

-Stormwater pollution can make monitoring and treatment of our drinking water more difficult and costly, especially in metropolitan North Georgia where almost all of our drinking water comes from surface water.
-In addition, stormwater can affect the health of the aquatic ecosystem and make streams, rivers and lakes unsafe for swimming, fishing or other recreational uses.
+While stormwater is an important asset for replenishing natural bodies of water, stormwater pollution can make monitoring and treatment of our drinking water more difficult and costly, especially in metropolitan North Georgia where almost all of our drinking water comes from surface water.
+When managed properly, stormwater can support the health of the aquatic ecosystem of the streams, rivers and lakes that so many use for swimming, fishing or other recreational activities.

 How Does Wastewater Pollution Occur?